Nuclei-Software/nuclei-sdk/doc/source/design/app.rst

   mode will ensure only the first responding core handle the interrupt service routine(ISR)
 * Inter core interrupt shows likes this: core3 sends interrupt to core2, core2 sends interrupt to core1, core1 sends interrupt to core0, and core0 sends interrupt to core3, registered as ``eclic_inter_core_int_handler``,
-  supposing the SOC is four cores, and etc.
+  supposing the SoC is four cores, and etc.
-* To demonstrate it will handle properly if multiple cores send interrupt to one core simultaneously, besides core2, core0 also sends interrupt to core1, supposing the SOC is four core
+* To demonstrate it will handle properly if multiple cores send interrupt to one core simultaneously, besides core2, core0 also sends interrupt to core1, supposing the SoC is four core
 * To protect ``UART0`` resource when multicores want to access it(call ``printf``), semaphore is configured, which needs to be acquired successfully before accessing ``UART0``, and release it after job done
 * ``ENABLE_FIRST_COME_FIRST_CLAIM_MODE`` is defined by default, you can comment it to just use broadcast mode